sejalverma-06/Projects/README.md

-This is my internship project that is being assigned to me by 'Unified Mentor' Waiting for their evaluation.
+These are my internship project that is being assigned to me by 'Unified Mentor'.
+Now, Waiting for their evaluation.